Jeep Wrangler 2017 Could Be A Self Driving Car: Is An Electric Pickup Next?

 “We’re studying a hybrid Wrangler.
 Obviously [there are] loads of different hybrid methods.
 For me you need to strike the right balance.
 We’re not going to allow you to be stranded on a hill somewhere, so fully electric isn’t an option for me.
 The hybrid tech itself works really well with our brand, with the control that you get, but it’s still a little way out in terms of time.”

 Michael does admit, according to Top Gear, that a fully electric vehicle really doesn’t work for off-roaders.
 One good bump could knock a circuit out of place and require an electrician to repair it before it’s going anywhere.
-Again, that would be a hefty repair bill, but for now with self driving cars still not quite mainstream yet, you might need to be wealthy to even own one.
+Again, that would be a hefty repair bill, but for now with self-driving cars still not quite mainstream yet, you might need to be wealthy to even own one.

 Manley did state that his brand won’t “allow you to be stranded,” which begs the question of how well the upcoming Wrangler will absorb shock.
 The engine could easily be sitting in a carbon fiber and foam case just to avoid damaging the components.
 He added that the fuel type will likely still be diesel, despite how it allegedly doesn’t go well with hybrid technology.